Germany's Left Party takes a stand against populists – DW – 10/18/2024

 The Left was long seen as representing those living in economically disadvantaged areas of Germany.
 However, that role is now increasingly associated with the far-right Alternative for Germany (AfD).
 In an interview with the German daily newspaper, Tagespiegel, prominent Left Party politician and Bundestag member, Gregor Gysi, said in early October: "We have offered the AfD room to maneuver."

 Disagreement over the party's strategic course peaked in 2023.
-In January 2024, party renegades split off and founded the Sahra Wagenknecht Alliance (BSW), named after its spokesperson.
-The BSW party advocates for a social and economic policy similar to The Left, but its migration policy is much closer to the far-right AfD.
+In January 2024, party renegades split off and founded BSW.

 Sahra Wagenknecht targeting The Left?